 Understandably, clients are astounded that their health insurance company demands to be paid back for the expenses they have incurred in an accident or medical malpractice claim.
 They never had to pay back any money their health care provider has paid in the past, including [fill in the blank bad thing that happened] to their family.
 So why now?
 The question has an answer but no one ever likes it.
 “So the insurance company gets paid back and keeps my premiums?”
 Logically, it is a hard sell.

 It provides some mild consolation when you explain that the client is getting reimbursed for all of their medical bills from the negligent party’s insurance company and (1) health insurance companies don’t pay the entire bill submitted, and (2) we can reduce the health insurance lien.

 With certain ERISA plans, the second prong is more of a challenge.
 Some ERISA plans take a hard line in the sand and say they are not reducing their bills.

 Lawyers Have to Stand and Fight for Their Clients

-This is not going to be a treatise on how to fight ERISA liens.
-But I do want to point out one argument with which we have had some success.
+This will not be a treatise on how to fight ERISA liens.
+But I want to point out one argument with which we have had some success.

 Made Whole Doctrine